-HTH 220♦ 3 credits Athletic Training Techniques
+HTH 220≎ 3 credits Athletic Training Techniques

 Duties and responsibilities of an athletic trainer are covered, including fundamental principles and techniques of injury prevention, recognition, emergency care and rehabilitation; supportive taping and wrapping techniques; and budgeting for, ordering supplies for and operating a training-room facility.
+Lecture: 2 hours Laboratory: 2 hours (course fee required)

-HTH 221♦ 3 credits Sport Specific Rehabilitation and Training
+HTH 221≎ 3 credits Sport Specific Rehabilitation and Training

 Provides students with the principles and theories of sport rehabilitation and training.
 The student will learn principles of athletic training based on specific sports, including conditioning, periodization training and rehabilitation from sport injuries.
 Modalities, progressive resistive exercises, flexibility training and sport specific drills will be covered.
+Lecture: 2 hours

-HTH 281♦ 2 credits First Aid & CPR
+HTH 281 \$ First Aid & CPR

 Fundamentals of first aid and cardiopulmonary resuscitation are covered.
 Students have the opportunity to earn certification through the American Red Cross in standard First Aid and CPR.
+Lecture: 2 hours (course fee required)